MozillaHU/hackerlounge/2017/README.md

 ⏰ `Friday 12:45`

 ![Talk: Lisa Passing](talks-manel.jpg)
 > WebVR gives first-hand access to Virtual Reality for web developers and all of the web's citizens, making browsers a first-class citizen in the VR ecosystem.
 But creating 3D content was never easy in the browser, and this didn't get any better for whole scenes.
-This is where Mozilla's open-source A-frame library comes to play, letting you create Virtual Reality content easily and effortlessly with a familiar syntax!
+This is where Mozilla's open-source A-frame li brary comes to play, letting you create Virtual Reality content easily and effortlessly with a familiar syntax!

 ## Community Discussions in the Hackerlounge